QUOTE from Dr Fung (emphasis mine):

 By fasting, you can efficiently reduce your body’s insulin resistance, since it requires both persistent and high levels.

-Dieting does not decrease levels of insulin as much as fasting and the normal response of the body is to decrease the metabolism to the amount of calories coming in.
-Reduction in calories – simply eating less – results in a corresponding reduction in metabolism.
+Dieting does not decrease levels of insulin as much as fasting.
+And the normal response of the body is to decrease the metabolism to the amount of calories coming in.
+Reduction in calories – simply eating less – often results in a corresponding reduction in metabolism.

 MY STRATEGY: I will focus in fasting on decreasing insulin, and decrease the input of sugar-producing foods: sugars, carbs and excess protein.